RProDigest/Applied-ML/BAN6440/Week2/README.md

 Categorical variables are encoded using one-hot encoding.

 ### Step 2: Model Training
 Before training the model, the synthetic data is split into training (70%) and testing (30%) sets.
+The baseline model is then trained without using Optuna.
+The baseline model is evaluated.

-### Step 3: Hyperparameter Tuning
+### Step 3: Hyperparameter Tuning Using Optuna
 Use Optuna’s Bayesian Optimization to fine-tune the following parameters:
 - Number of estimators (n_estimators)
 - Learning rate (learning_rate)